 4. How did you start working with companies and/or acquire sponsors?

 It's all about making connections and getting your work out there.
 My first major photography job that I was passionate about was a staff position with GrindTV, which fell together by attending a journalism class and having a portfolio ready to show.
 From there I have been able to connect and build friendship/relationships with all types of amazing companies.

-4: I see that you have been travelling around the country in a van for over a year, how can I find out more information about the van and how you converted it?
+4: I see that you have been traveling around the country in a van for over two years, how can I find out more information about the van and how you converted it?